GameServerManagers/LinuxGSM-Docs/Glibc.md

 Server Requirements
 ===================
-A complete List can be found here:
+A complete list can be found here:

 https://gameservermanagers.com/list/